ZenanXing/BioCurve-Analyzer/README.md

 ## Citations

-If you use the Biocurve Analyzer, please cite our paper and the related papers listed below.
+If you use the BioCurve Analyzer, please cite our paper and the related papers listed below.

 - **Our paper:**